KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 ## How to perform autocomplete

-KeyboardKit wil automatically perform autocomplete as the user types, triggers actions and moves the input cursor around.
+KeyboardKit will automatically perform autocomplete as the user types, triggers actions and moves the input cursor around.
 This is done by calling ``KeyboardController/performAutocomplete()``, which is defined by ``KeyboardController`` and implemented by ``KeyboardInputViewController``, whenever autocomplete should be performed.
 You can also call this function at any time, whenever needed.

 A successful autocomplete operation will update the observable ``KeyboardInputViewController/autocompleteContext``, after which the context's ``AutocompleteContext/suggestions`` can be used, for instance by passing them into an ``AutocompleteToolbar``.
 If you ever need to reset the current autocomplete state, you can call the controller's ``KeyboardController/resetAutocomplete()`` or the context's ``AutocompleteContext/reset()`` functions.